saucelabs/sauce_bindings/java/README.md

 ## Installation

-Simple Sauce will be available via Maven soon but for now please follow the [Building](#building) instructions for local development.
+Sauce Bindings will be available via Maven soon but for now please follow the [Building](#building) instructions for local development.

 ## Building

-Make sure you have the common Simple Sauce [prerequisites](https://github.com/saucelabs/simple_sauce#getting-started-and-prerequisites) set up, as well as
+Make sure you have the common Sauce Bindings [prerequisites](https://github.com/saucelabs/sauce_bindings#getting-started-and-prerequisites) set up, as well as

 -  Java 8+ JDK,
 -  Maven,
 -  Your favorite Java IDE ([IntelliJ](https://www.jetbrains.com/idea/download/index.html) preferred but not required).

-The Simple Sauce Java bindings are designed as a standard Maven project and follow Maven conventions.
+The Java Sauce Bindings are designed as a standard Maven project and follow Maven conventions.

 ## Local development

 First clone this project, either directly or from a fork.
-The following instructions will be based on a local clone of the Simple Sauce repository.
+The following instructions will be based on a local clone of the Sauce Bindings repository.

 To create a `.jar` of the Java bindings in their current state in your local repository, run